browniefed/lessons/emotion/hover_card.md

 ## Intro

 CSS-in-JS is a powerful construct for styling with React based applications.
 In some small cases it can be unnecessary, however as applications grow CSS can become difficult to maintain.
-Even more so within applications that do themeing and or need run-time evaluation CSS, normal CSS can be difficult to use for these cases.
+Even more so within applications that do theming and or need run-time evaluation CSS, normal CSS can be difficult to use for these cases.

 There are a lot of rules around CSS when it comes to specificity, and even the order at which a `.css` file was included on the page to determine whether or not a style is applied/overridden.
 These are generally things you don't really want to have to worry about when building out a large dynamic application.
 This is where CSS-in-JS libraries like Emotion come into play.